pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

 authority it has, and the more solid and irreplaceable his leadership status and political authority will be.

-In the history of the Communist Party of China, in the course of leading the Chinese revolution, Comrade Mao Zedong wrote one magnificent work after another on the Sinicization of Marxism, founded Mao Zedong Thought, which was recognized by the whole party and integrated Marxism with China's reality, and established the position of Marxist theoretician and theoretical authority in
+In the history of the CCP, in the course of leading the Chinese revolution, Comrade Mao Zedong wrote one magnificent work after another on the Sinicization of Marxism, founded Mao Zedong Thought, which was recognized by the whole party and integrated Marxism with China's reality, and established the position of Marxist theoretician and theoretical authority in